pi-star-2025/pi_star/rock_candy.md

 It turns out the ending is "too good to be true", and it's just a matter of us syncing up.

-The third eye, in the particular crunching the moon_earth_sun candy inside into the belly button, is the top hack to speed up this sync up.
+The third eye, in particular crunching the moon_earth_sun candy inside into the belly button, is the top hack to speed up this sync up.